GL_Discover Hub_Stocks_1920x1280_TraderGray_03

 Is value investing dead?

 In recent years, value investing has faced scrutiny, especially as growth stocks in sectors like technology have dominated the market.
-This has led some to question whether value investing is still relevant in today's economy.
+This has led some people to question whether value investing is still relevant in today's economy.

 The case for value investing's struggles